usaid-cs/yesterday-i-learned/random.md

 1. > A defibrillator forcefully stops the heart temporarily in an effort to correct a heart in fibrillation.
 Using a defibrillator on a dead person is like hitting the reset button on an unplugged machine.
 1. There is a two-level LCBO in Ottawa (75 Rideau St.).
 The lower level is for vintage only.
 1. [Bleach](http://m.nursingtimes.net/5022735.article) might kill warts.
-1. On [water bug bites](https://en.wikipedia.org/wiki/Belostomatidae): "Their bite is considered one of the most painful that can be inflicted by any insect; however, though excruciatingly painful, it is of no medical significance."
 1. It is [impossible to look at a scene and take a picture of it at the same time](http://www.psychologicalscience.org/index.php/news/releases/no-pictures-please-taking-photos-may-impede-memory-of-museum-tour.html) while still enjoying either.
 1. [White noise backup trucks](https://youtube.com/watch?v=fa28lIGuxq8) sound more directional than beeping trucks.
 1. "Contravariance" is just a fancy way of saying "if parent method expects `float` then surely I can write a subclass method that handles both `float` and `int`"